logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector-shipping/telemetry-collector-localhost.md

 ##### Select your environment

-Select the your preferred Localhost platform through which you want to send your data.
+Select your preferred Localhost platform through which you want to send your data.

 ![Localhost select platform](https://dytvr9ot2sszz.cloudfront.net/logz-docs/telemetry-agent/collector-localhost-sep.png)